 My name is Peter Bengtsson and I'm a web developer.
-This is by personal blog.
+This is my personal blog.

-I work at GitHub on the Docs Engineering team.
+I work at GitHub on the Web Systems team (handling React in GitHub among other things).
 Prior to that, to that Mozilla and MDN Web Docs.

 The The Mycelium Network Podcast did an interview with me in August 2022.
 Link to episode on Apple and Spotify.